 A session can be saved to disk and reloaded by using the options -save <file> and -load <file> respectively.
 Saving is performed when Frama-C exits without error.
+In case of a fatal error or an unexpected error, saving is done as well, but the generated file is modified into file.crash since it may have been corrupted.
+In other error cases, no saving is done.
 The same operations are available through the GUI.